sapcc/maintenance-controller/docs/configuration.md

 # Configuration

-For the refered terms, see the [concepts](concepts.md) documentation.
+For the referred terms, see the [concepts](concepts.md) documentation.

 ## Configuration file
 The maintenance-controller is configured using a single YAML file.